renovatebot/renovate/website/docs/dependency-pinning.md

 If you were using default caret semver ranges, then your `master` branch is now "broken" because its `package.json` says that any version 1.x above 1.1.0 is acceptable, and npm will choose the latest (`1.2.0`).
 You would need to manually check and work out which dependency caused the failure (`foobar` may not have been the only dependency to have "automatically" upgraded since the last time your tests passed) and then you would need to pin the dependency yourself to stop `npm` installing `1.2.0`.

 Consider the same situation if instead you were _pinning_ dependency versions.
 Your `master` would not be broken because it's pinned to `foobar@1.1.0` - instead you'd just have a Pull Request for upgrading to `foobar@1.2.0` which would fail.
 You'd know not to merge it and can wait for `foobar@1.2.1` or later when it's fixed.
-Therefore you know exactly what you're running and you know exactl9y what failed - you have great "visibility".
+Therefore you know exactly what you're running and you know exactly what failed - you have great "visibility".

 Now consider a similar theoretical scenario where `foobar@1.2.0` is faulty but it is _not_ caught by any of your automated tests.
 This is more common and more dangerous.